DoboKostial/ansible/README.md

 Designed to work with previous role (service, PGDG packages, ssl=on, etc.).
 - ensures a replication role exists (LOGIN REPLICATION, optional password).
 - adds hostssl pg_hba.conf entries for standby CIDRs (TLS enforced + SCRAM)
-- initializes replication from standby node by pg_basebackup and consequent replication with replication slot (on master)a
+- initializes replication from standby node by pg_basebackup and consequent replication with replication slot (on master node)

 ## 5. Testing and validation
 TODO